thoughtspot/thoughtspot.github.io/_end-user/search/about-sankey-charts.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+{% include note.html content="Sankey charts are not available in the beta version of Answer V2.
+To use Sankey charts, turn Answer V2 off from the <strong>Data</strong> panel on the <strong>Search</strong> page." %}

 Sankey diagrams illustrate a flow through a process or system.
 Transactional data is optimal for this type of diagram.
 For example, financial transactions that take place as money moves through accounts or as a product is process.
 Many